DipsDev/Anchor/README.md

 ### Complete Example

-This example features a fully-written Anchorfile.
+This example features a fully-written `Anchorfile`.
 The file specifies a dev environment for fullstack website.
 ```hcl
 environment "dev" {
     description = "Starts backend, frontend and a mysql database"